hashicorp-education/learn-vault-agent-demo/README.md

             $VAULT_ADDR/v1/secret/myapp/config | jq
     ```

-1. To demonstrate the Auto-Auth with response-wrapped token, execute the following command on the **client**.
+1. Try the Auto-Auth with response-wrapped token by executing the following command on the **client**.

     ```shell
     # Add 'wrap_ttl' in the sink block